jordan-public/guardian-oracle-keeper/README.md

 For example, we have a protocol in need of liquidations based on the ETH/USDC pricing.
 The function "liquidate(uint256 price)" has to be called when the price crosses the specified value.

 Our protocol creates a pair of Guardian Oracle-Keeper Tokens called gWETH and gUSDC, each wrapping WETH (wrapped 1-to-1 ETH) and USDC respectively.
 Note that these new tokens are Friends, effectively aware of each other.
-Each one of them is tracking its total supply.
+Each one of them is tracking its total supply (well, the supply owned bu authorized DEXes to be precise as this is discussed below in the Safety section).
 Upon each transfer, the ratio of the total supplies is calculated, which determines their relative price.

 Outside protocols can subscribe to one-time function callbacks for a fee.
 If the callback function would be responsible for re-subscribing again, which makes the process simple and flexible.